standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 #### Set the Slice Location using `slice at`

 If the CIMPL element in the mapping statement is mapped to a sub-element of the array being sliced,`slice at` explicitly defines the location of the slice.
-The location must be an array element, such as a **backbone element** that contains the mapping target.
+The location must be an array element, such as a **BackboneElement** that contains the mapping target.

 #### Set the Slice Number using `slice #`